Leon24k/leon24k/README.md

 **⭐ If my code sparks your interest, star my repositories and let's connect! ⭐**

-*"In racing and in coding, it's not about being perfect - it's about being better than yesterday."*
+*"it's not about being perfect - it's about being better than yesterday."*

 </div>